nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-TruthTable is a **desktop app for managing software engineering teams, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, TruthTable can get your task management done faster than traditional GUI apps.
+Everything you need to know about TruthTable.

-- Table of Contents
+* Table of Contents
 {:toc}

+# Introduction to TruthTable

+TruthTable is a **desktop application** that enables team leads to **manage their software engineering teams** in one application.

+TruthTable is **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

+If you can type fast, TruthTable can get your task management done _blazingly fast_, faster than traditional GUI applications.

+## Features

+TruthTable allows you to

+* collage and organise your project-related documents and information (e.g. tasks, links, member, and team information),
+* visualise your teams’ progress easily,
+* delegate tasks to your team members conveniently,
+* use a CLI do all these _blazingly fast_.

 ---

-# Quick start
+# Getting Started

 1. Ensure you have Java `11` or above installed in your computer.
 If not, don't worry!
 Click [here](https://docs.oracle.com/en/java/javase/11/install/overview-jdk-installation.html) for further instructions on how to download and install Java `11`.

-3. Download the latest `truthtable.jar` from [here](https://github.com/AY2223S1-CS2103T-W13-4/tp).
+2. Download the latest `truthtable.jar` from [here](https://github.com/AY2223S1-CS2103T-W13-4/tp).

-4. Copy the file to the folder you want to use as the _home folder_ for your TruthTable.
+3. Copy the file to the folder you want to use as the _home folder_ for your TruthTable.

-5. Double-click the file to start the app.
+4. Double-click the file to start the app.
 A window which looks similar to the screenshot below should appear in a few seconds.
 We've added some sample data for you to play around with and get familiar with the commands!.<br>
    ![Ui](images/Ui.png)

-6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window, which contains a link to this document.<br>
+5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window, which contains a link to this document.<br>
    Some example commands you can try:
    - `add member 1`
    - `add task "My First Task"`

-7. Refer to the [Features](#features) section below for details of each command.
+6. Refer to the [Features](#features) section below for details of each command.

 ---